Social Security Administration Reports Decline In Approval Rates For Disability Benefits

 When an individual is left unable to work due to a mental or physical condition, they may be entitled to receive Social Security Disability benefits.
 However, the process of being approved for such benefits has become increasingly difficult in recent years, leaving many who are legitimately disabled battling for assistance.

-The Social Security Disability Lawyers with Newlin Disability explain data indicates the number of claims that are denied each year is steadily rising.
-In fact, research shows that almost 60 percent of initial claims are denied.
+The Social Security Disability Lawyers with Newlin Disability explain data indicates that the number of claims denied each year is steadily rising.
+Research shows that almost 60 percent of initial claims are denied.

-The Social Security Administration’s Office of Disability Adjudication and Review reports that in 2010, an estimated 64 percent of new Social Security Disability cases were approved.
-The following year though, that number dropped to 54 percent and only plummeted further to 47 percent in 2012.
+The Social Security Administration’s Office of Disability Adjudication and Review reports that in 2010 an estimated 64 percent of new Social Security Disability cases were approved.
+The following year, though, that number dropped to 54 percent and only plummeted to 47 percent in 2012.
 This year, only 42 percent of cases are expected to be approved.

-The team of attorneys with Newlin Disability point out these issues show the importance of discussing your legal rights and options with a qualified attorney prior to applying for Social Security disability benefits.
+The team of attorneys with Newlin Disability points out these issues.
+It shows the importance of discussing your legal rights and options with a qualified attorney before applying for Social Security disability benefits.

 Free Case Evaluation